 It’s misty, so not the best picture, but I wave goodbye until tomorrow and head into the trees – and more mud.
 It’s the worst of the day, mucky and deep, but either I’m used to it or it truly is shorter than other trails.
 Annoying and miserable, for sure, but easy enough to manage as I work down to the final hut of the hike.

 Martin’s Hut was built for hunters in 1905.
 It has newish bunks and brand new pads, even though the tiny hut is full of holes and seen better days.
 Three people are already inside, an absolutely delightful Kiwi couple (hooray!) and a Belgian with little English, whom I sleep head to head with on top.
 Julia and Lucas arrive but decide to camp down the track.
 A German arrives later and curls up on the floor.
 Clothes hang everywhere like a Chinese laundry, our gear is stowed hanging up high on hooks to discourage mice.
-A spectacular trail angel left a cooler of goodies in a cooler in the back.
+A spectacular trail angel left a cooler of goodies in the back.
 We’re all tucked in by 7:30 as it’s cold and there’s nowhere to sit anyway.
 The energy and consideration from this group in this final hut of my walk has me feeling so happy.
 This is exactly how it should be.

 I pushed my limits today, and loved feeling strong and capable.
 The easy banter, curiosity and camaraderie feels normal and natural.
 That desperate queasiness of unfulfilled needs my dad fostered in me – triggered by the recent unkindness that seemed designed to undermine – disappear in this hut because I’m respected as an equal and treated with the same consideration I show others.
 If I take anything away with me on this hike, it might be to choose wisely who you let inside.